Page loading ... Please wait.

 Blueberry Muffins

-Blueberry Buckle Recipe: Preheat oven to 350 degrees F (177 degrees C).
-Butter, or spray with a non-stick vegetable spray, six - 8 ounce (240 ml) ramekins.
+Blueberry Buckle: Preheat your oven to 350 degrees F (180 degrees C).
+Butter, or spray with a non-stick vegetable spray, six - 8 ounce (240 ml) ramekins or heatproof cups.

-Streusel Topping: In a large bowl, mix together the flour, sugars, and ground cinnamon.
-Cut in the butter with a pastry blender or fork until it resembles coarse crumbs.
+Streusel Topping: In a bowl, mix together the flour, sugars, and ground cinnamon.
+Cut the butter into the dry ingredients using a pastry blender or fork until it resembles coarse crumbs.
 Set aside while you make the cake batter.

-Cake Batter: In a separate bowl whisk together the flour, baking powder, and salt.
+Cake Batter: In a separate bowl whisk the flour with the baking powder and salt.

-In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth.
+In the bowl of your electric mixer, fitted with the paddle attachment, or with a hand mixer, beat the butter until smooth.
 Add the sugar and beat until light and fluffy.
 Add the egg and vanilla and beat until incorporated.
+Scape down the sides and bottom of your bowl as needed.
 Add the flour mixture (in three additions), alternately with the milk (in two additions), and beat only until combined.
-Spread about 1/4 cup of batter into the bottom of each ramekin, smoothing the tops.
+Spread about 1/4 cup (65 grams) of the batter into the bottom of each ramekin, smoothing the tops.

 Filling: In a large bowl, mix together the blueberries, lemon juice, flour, and sugar.
-Evenly divide the blueberries between the ramekins, and then sprinkle each with about 1/3 cup of the streusel topping.
+Place about 1/2 cup (75 grams) of the blueberries into each ramekin, and then sprinkle each with about 1/3 cup (35 grams) of the streusel topping.

-Place the ramekins on a baking sheet and bake for about 25 - 30 minutes or until the streusel is browned and the filling starts to bubble.
-Remove from oven and place on a wire rack to cool about 20 minutes.
+Place the ramekins on a baking sheet and bake for about 25 - 30 minutes or until the streusel has browned and the blueberry filling starts to bubble.
+Remove from oven and place on a wire rack to cool for about 20 minutes.
 Serve warm or at room temperature with softly whipped cream or vanilla ice cream.

 Makes 6 - 8 ounce (240 ml) servings.